Ph.D. Candidate in Economics

 Breaking the Glass Ceiling by Exporting: Evidence from China

-Using data from Chinese customs and publicly listed firms, we present evidence that exporting to countries with higher levels of gender equality significantly enhances board gender diversity within these firms.
-Notably, this improvement is substantive; female representation increases among both independent directors and members of the corporate strategy committee.
-To shed light on the mechanisms, we investigate two channels: a cultural spillover effect and a conformance effect.
-Finally, we demonstrate that increased female representation in the strategy committee leads to improved future export performance for these firms.
+Using data from Chinese customs and publicly listed firms, we present evidence that exporting to countries with higher levels of gender equality significantly enhances corporate board gender diversity.
+Importantly, this improvement goes beyond mere tokenism, as female representation increases not only among independent directors but also within the corporate strategy committee.
+We also account for the potential confounding influence of inward or outward FDI activities.
+Furthermore, we identify two key mechanisms—cultural spillover and conformance channels—that drive this enhanced board gender diversity.

 Input Tariff Liberalization and Gender Disparities: Evidence from China

-Using China's WTO accession as a natural experiment, we show that input tariff liberalization generates higher income for Chinese manufacturing workers but widens gender income gap.
+This study examines the impact of input tariff liberalization on gender disparities using China’s WTO accession as a natural experiment.
+We first offer a theoretical framework to illustrate the mechanisms.
+Using rich Chinese micro-level data, we then show that input tariff liberalization generates higher income for Chinese manufacturing workers but widens gender income gap.
 The widened gender income gap is not due to longer working hours by men but an increase in gender wage inequality.
-We also find that input tariff reductions worsen manufacturing workers' health, and this adverse effect is more pronounced for women.
+We also find that input tariff reductions worsen manufacturing workers’ health, and this adverse effect is more pronounced for women.
 The worsening of gender disparities, however, applies mainly to the unskilled.
-Finally, we also find that input tariff reductions incentivize women to obtain more education and result in a reduced gender education gap.

 The Teeth of the Institution: Do strict environmental regulations inhibit rent-seeking by heavy-polluting firms?
 Quasi-Natural Experimental Evidence from China's New Environmental Protection Law